kasper-piskorski/docs/index.md

 <div role="tabpanel" class="tab-pane" id="gethelp">
     <h2>Get Help</h2>
     <p>We are here to help!
-Take a look at our <a href="https://grakn.ai/pages/documentation/resources/resources-overview.html">resources</a> page for a list of ways to get what you need, and the <a href="https://grakn.ai/pages/documentation/resources/faq.html">FAQ</a> page for some tips on common Grakn problems.</p>
+Take a look at our <a href="https://grakn.ai/pages/documentation/resources/resources-overview.html">resources</a> page for a list of ways to get what you need, and the <a href="https://grakn.ai/pages/documentation/resources/faq.html">FAQ</a> page for some tips on commonly asked questions.</p>
  <p>Our <a href="https://grakn.ai/pages/documentation/resources/downloads.html">downloads page</a> lists all Grakn downloads and prerequisites.</p>
 </div>
 </div>